In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

-Integrating your in-person training with your online training seamlessly allows you to captivate a wider audience and thus a bigger client base while playing on each side’s pros and offsetting each side’s cons.
+Integrating your in-person and online training seamlessly allows you to captivate a wider audience and, thus, a bigger client base while playing on each side’s pros and offsetting each side’s cons.

 Conclusion on becoming an online fitness coach

-So that’s it folks, my definitive step-by-step guide on how to become an online fitness coach.
+So that’s it, folks, my definitive step-by-step guide on becoming an online fitness coach.

-Just as any sort of coach, an online fitness coach needs to follow the rules while also creating a unique experience for each individual client or trainee.
+Like any coach, an online fitness coach must follow the rules while creating a unique experience for each client or trainee.

 A good online fitness trainer starts off as a great in-person fitness trainer.